DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Implement configuration and system management processes

 - **NIST SP 800-137**: organizations should use the following factors to ­determine assessment and monitoring frequency:
-- security control volatility
+    - security control volatility: refers to how frequently a security control might need to be changed or updated over time
     - system ­categorizations/impact levels
     - security controls or specific assessment objects providing ­critical functions
     - security controls with identified weaknesses
     - organizational risk tolerance
     - threat information
     - vulnerability information
     - risk assessment results
     - the output of ­monitoring strategy reviews
     - reporting requirements.

 - 7.7.1 Firewalls (e.g. next generation, web application, network)
     - Firewalls are preventive and technical controls